uploadcare/file-uploader/uploader/README.md

 ## Text customization

 Localization is a part of the configuration process.
 The default is an English locale.
-If a string item is missing in a locale you created or customized, English will be a fallback.
+If a string item is missing in a locale you created or customized, English will be the fallback.

 ## Icon customization
 ...